-10. PURPOSE OF EXPENDITURE: See instructions for Schedule F1, section 8.
+(a) Purpose of Expenditure: See instructions for Schedule F1, section 8.

-Note: Do not choose "Credit Card Payment" as the category for an expenditure made by credit card when an individual, entity, or vendor receives payment from the credit card company.
+Note: Do not choose "Credit Card Payment" as the category for an expenditure made by credit card when an individual, entity, or vendor receives payment from the credit card issuer.
 Instead, choose the category that corresponds to the goods, services, or other thing of value purchased from the individual, entity, or vendor.

-11. DIRECT CAMPAIGN EXPENDITURE TO BENEFIT CANDIDATE/OFFICEHOLDER: See instructions for Schedule F1, section 9.
+- (b) Description: See instructions for Schedule F1, section 8. - 9.
+DIRECT CAMPAIGN EXPENDITURE TO BENEFIT CANDIDATE/OFFICEHOLDER: See instructions for Schedule F1, section 9.